stealthman22/100-days-of-code/r3-log.md

 Decided to ask on SO as I couldn't really implement the matchMedia logic while trying to reproduce the problem on js fiddle, I actually produced the solution.
 Now it works like a charm.
 Let's start the real optimization

+### DAY 85 (7th March 2020)

+Optimization proper: learnt that all those images being in my project directory only makes my webpack bundles bigger, and are actually counter-productive.
+Hence moved all my large images to cloudinary.

+Also learnt that a lot of icons loading one by one is bad for performance, and this can be solved with CSS sprites.
+Don't know much about it or how to implement it without having to rewrite a lot of codes.
+More to learn.

+This also solved my netlify woes as it now picks all the images